meilisearch/documentation/resources/cookbooks/running_production.md

 ### 1.3.
 Install MeiliSearch

-We will compile MeiliSearch from the source code available on Github.
+We will compile MeiliSearch from the source code available on GitHub.
 We suggest you use the latest stable version wich can be found here:

 [Latest MeiliSearch Stable Version](https://github.com/meilisearch/MeiliSearch/releases/latest)